carmine560/trading-assistant/README.md

     ('speak_show_text', 'TEXT'),     # Speak and show a text.
     ('speak_text', 'TEXT'),          # Speak a text.
     # Take a screenshot with the number of trades and symbol as the filename.
-    # This command requires that the 'count_trades' command above has been
-    # called beforehand.
     ('take_screenshot',),
-    # TODO
     ('toggle_osd',),                 # Toggle the OSD.
     ('wait_for_key', 'KEY'),         # Wait for keyboard input.
     # Wait for prices to be displayed in a region.